Captain Thunderbolt's Rock: History

 On 27 October 1863, less than three months after escaping from Cockatoo Island, Fred Ward and Fred Britten lay in wait for the mail at Split Rock.
 Due to the increase in bushranging a police escort accompanied the mail to Uralla.
-The bushrangers were surprised by Sergeant Stephen Gardiner and Senior Constable Reynolds.
+The bushrangers were surprised by Sergeant Stephen Grainger and Senior Constable Reynolds.

 A shootout ensued with the bushrangers escaping through the boggy ground of Church Gully (south of Thunderbolt's Rock).
 During the escape Fred Ward was shot through the back of the left knee and was later given medical assistance by a team of saw-pit men who confirmed the injury.
 Differing accounts were provided of who actually shot Fred Ward; Grainger or Reynolds.

 Seven years later Split Rock was to provide the first setting for Thunderbolt's last hold-up and final day.
 On the afternoon of 25 May Thunderbolt met the Blanchs at Split Rock, robbed them and then accompanied the pair back to their Inn.

 Thunderbolt's Rock provides an excellent vantage point to survey the surrounding countryside and in the bushranging career of Fred Ward is in the vicinity of many of his robberies.
 It is unknown when the name of the site was changed from Split Rock to Thunderbolt's Rock but this change reflects the connection of this site with Captain Thunderbolt both physically and within the psyche of the local community.